 - Making a commitment to run a semi-paperless office

 We are dedicated to regular charitable activity including fundraising events, community involvement and pro bono work.
-Members of 43 Temple Row are committed to undertaking publicly funded and pro bono work and are dedicated to ensuring the highest possible level of representation in all aspects of work, whether it is privately funded, publicly funded or on a pro bono basis.
+Members of Halcyon Chambers are committed to undertaking publicly funded and pro bono work and are dedicated to ensuring the highest possible level of representation in all aspects of work, whether it is privately funded, publicly funded or on a pro bono basis.

 The legal community

-43 Temple Row are committed to “giving back” to the legal community.
-We welcome applications for mini-pupillage and will endeavour to offer full pupillage in the future.
+Halcyon Chambers are committed to “giving back” to the legal community.
+We welcome applications for mini-pupillage and will endeavour to offer full pupillage at least once a year.
 In addition Chambers will ensure that training and support is provided to all our barristers, pupils, mini-pupils and clerks.

 In the absence of any other agreement between you and the barrister these standard terms will govern the relationship between the barrister and the authorised person.